Curriculum: Guiding Principles

 - What are the values set forth through the teachings of our tradition and how do these values guide us in our relationship with others and with our world?

 - What tools are essential for living a Jewish life?

 - What was the role of the land of Israel in our history and what role does it play in our lives?

 Goal #2: To assist students and their families in grappling with the guiding questions in a way that is accessible, relevant, meaningful, and modern.

-Goal #3: To foster a connection to “community” that includes their class, the congregation, the Jewish people.
+Goal #3: To foster a connection to “community” that includes their class, the congregation, the Jewish people and all the world.